 I hate to admit it but I’m a Scrooge when it comes to dressing dogs up in Halloween costumes.
 I know that some dogs look irresistibly cute but few, in my eyes, really seem to enjoy it as much as we humans do.
 Especially when the costumes are too elaborate, that seems to be happening more and more.
 So I was relieved when I read New York Magazine’s blog “The Cut” and how they too frowned at this extravaganza that, at this time of year, is on display at dog runs around the city.
 Foremost among them is the ever popular event at the Tompkins Square dog run.
-That particular one we have covered in the past with contributing editor, Lee Harrington (author of the popular Rex and the City), even serving as one of the judges.
+We have covered them in the past.
 I guess it is just that people might just be going overboard and not paying enough attention to how their dogs are taking it on it, or trying to squirm out of restrictive costumes.
 As The Cut pointed out, that a few years ago Alexandra Horowitz had this observation about costuming a dog in the New Yorker:

 “To a dog, a costume, fitting tight around the dog’s midriff and back, might well reproduce that ancestral feeling [of being scolded by a more powerful dog].
 So the principal experience of wearing a costume would not be the experience of festivity; rather, the costume produces the discomfiting feeling that someone higher ranking is nearby.
 This interpretation is borne out by many dogs’ behavior when getting dressed in a costume: they may freeze in place as if they are being “dominated”— and soon try to dislodge the garments by shaking, pawing, or rolling in something so foul that it necessitates immediate disrobing.”

 Or Patricia McConnell, the leading dog behaviorist and former Bark columnist, commented on this topic last year that